 Facebook Hidden Friends Vulnerability (With “fb-hfc – Facebook Hidden Friends Crawler” - released)

-Lately I’ve reported a vulnerability to Facebook regarding a privacy issue I thought they should be aware of.
-The vulnerability allows attackers to discover (more precisely: reconstruct) the private Friends List of any Facebook user.
+Since we last reported a vulnerability to Facebook regarding the Mutual Friends List privacy settings, it appears little has changed.
+The vulnerability allows attackers to discover, or more precisely, reconstruct the private Friends List of any Facebook user.

 The vulnerability exists in the “Mutual Friend” section, in the following URL: